LegendofVGU/projectmanager/README.md

 Step 6: Open the scratch org: sfdx force:org:open

-Step 7: Launch the application from the app selection on the top of the Lightning Experience page.
+Step 7: Launch the application "Project Manager" from the app selection on the top of the Lightning Experience page.

 -----------
 Notes: